-Abstracts must be submitted via our online form FOR all presentations: TECHNICAL, lightning talk, and poster.
+Abstracts must be submitted via our online form FOR all Technical and poster presentations

 Abstracts Matter!
 Be informative, concise, and follow these guidelines